 Wednesday, September 30, 2020 | 6:00 PM

-Please join members of the Zero Net Carbon Building Zoning team virtually for an introduction to Boston's strategies for achieving carbon neutrality by 2050, including the development of zero net carbon building zoning for new construction, and related updates to Boston Zoning Article 37 Green Buildings.
-The meeting will consist of presentations by city and professional experts followed by a Q&A and open discussion.
+Members of the Zero Net Carbon Building Zoning team introduced Boston's strategies for achieving carbon neutrality by 2050, including the development of zero net carbon building zoning for new construction, and related updates to Boston Zoning Article 37 Green Buildings.
+The meeting consisted of presentations by city and professional experts followed by a Q&A and open discussion.

 The Boston Planning & Development Agency (BPDA) is excited to announce the launch of the Zero Net Carbon Building Zoning Initiative that will assess and identify strategies to strengthen green building zoning requirements to a zero net carbon standard for new construction.
 This is a critical step for advancing practices to meet Mayor Martin J. Walsh's goal for Boston to be carbon neutral by 2050.
 In the coming weeks BPDA staff, with a team of building experts, will be reaching out to engage Boston residents and professionals to join the discussion and assist in developing Zero Net Carbon Building Zoning.